 1972 Seiko Bell Matic 4006-6002 Alarm Automatic

-DIAL: Original silver dial; lume shines.
+DIAL: Seiko-signed silver dial; lume shines.
 Day/date at 3 o’clock position works nicely (see atypical setting instructions above).
-Original hour, minute, and second hands.
+Matching hour, minute, and second hands.
 Inner alarm setting ring rotates as designed.

 CASE: Large stainless-steel case measures 42.5mm (w/o crown, 43.5mm with) x 43mm; matching caseback.

 CRYSTAL: Seiko-correct domed crystal is scratch and blemish-free.

-BAND: This Bell Matic comes with its original stainless-steel bracelet, with links remaining mostly tight.
-This Bell Matic also comes with a red, white, and blue NATO strap, also with stainless steel hardware.
+BAND: This Bell Matic comes with its original stainless-steel bracelet, with links remaining mostly tight and will fit up to an approx. 8.5 inch wrist.
+This Bell Matic also comes with a red nylon Perlon strap.

-MOVEMENT: Original Seiko 17-jewel 4006 automatic movement, manufactured in February 1972.
-Alarm functions well, as designed, and we have fully serviced this watch..
+MOVEMENT: Seiko 17-jewel 4006 automatic movement, manufactured in February 1972.
+Alarm functions well, as designed.

 CROWN: Original unsigned stainless steel crown.